 The entrance to the heart of the village is through Porta dell’Orologio, over a historic bridge.
 At the end of the single road running the length of the town is the opposite gate; both are actually the only gates that remain from a previous castle on the site.
 Along this central street, you can visit the Church of Santa Maria Assunta (the former chapel of the medieval castle), home to a fine polyptych by Lorenzo Bicci (early 15th century) and frescoes dating to the 13th and 14th centuries.
 On the easter edge of the town stands the Basilica of Nostra Signora, entirely frescoed with biblical scenes.

-One of Loro Ciuffenna’s peculiarities is the stream it gets its name from, which runs through a canyon and was used for centuries to power mills that produced chestnut flour (a traditional product in the area).
+One of the town’s peculiarities is the Ciuffenna river, which runs through a canyon and was used for centuries to power mills that produced chestnut flour (a traditional product in the area).
 Here, you can also find the oldest functioning water mill in Tuscany, most likely built around 1100.

 Art lovers have the opportunity to learn about the work of one of Italy’s most innovative artists, the Venturino Venturi, an illustrious Loro Ciuffenna local.
 Shortly after his death in 2002, his home was opened to the public, where the works are located in different rooms, like his studio, the original appearance of which has been preserved.
 Casa Venturi is also home to the Documentation Centre for 20th-Century Italian Sculpture.
 The Venturino Venturi Museum is not actually here, but is instead in the town hall, which displays 92 sculptures and drawings.